This post is also available in: Dutch

 See more of the old town of Sirmione

 So what else can you do in Sirmione?
-The castle Rocca Scaligera is in the narrowest part of the Sirmione peninsula.
+The Castle of Rocca Scaligera is situated in the narrowest part of the Sirmione peninsula.
 As you walk further into the old town, it becomes a bit wider.
-There you will find shops (mainly souvenirs) and restaurants that charge ridiculous prices.
+There, you will find shops (mainly selling souvenirs) and restaurants that charge exorbitant prices.
 However, we manage to find an affordable cup of coffee at Bar Bussola.
-It’s full of Italians, so that seems like a good sign.
+It’s full of Italians, so that’s a good sign.
 If you walk a little further, you will get to the green part of the peninsula, where it’s a bit more peaceful.

 Google Maps location